 Before the Visit

 - Do your homework.
-Check the member’s website, Twitter feed, Facebook page, and www.congress.gov, to learn about their positions and votes on relevant issues.
-See if the House and Senate members have recently signed letters supporting federal funding for research.
+Check the member’s website, Twitter feed, Facebook page, and www.congress.gov to learn about their positions and votes on relevant issues.

 - Gather relevant materials.
-Collect any materials you intend to leave with congressional staffers, such as the FASEB issue briefs and factsheets listed below:
+Collect any materials you intend to leave with congressional staffers, such as State and District Factsheets, Recommended Funding, and Biomedical Research Breakthroughs Factsheet.

 After the Visit

 - Stay in touch.
 Follow-up the visit with an email thanking the member of Congress or staffer for their time and briefly summarizing the major issues discussed, including your “ask.”
 Keep in touch with your legislator through occasional correspondence and visits to the local office.
 Be sure to follow through on any commitments you made to staffers.

 - Share your experience.
 Check in with FASEB Office of Public Affairs staff.
 Ask them for help with follow-up materials, if needed.
 Complete a visit report form and send to FASEB or contact Jennifer Zeitzer or Ellen Kuo in the FASEB Office of Public Affairs.